-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA delivery and continued sustainability of providing new and improved play facilities for children and young people in Herefordshire to 2031.
-Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
-The Water Cycle Study examines how water resources and water supply infrastructure, wastewater treatment, water quality, sewerage and flood risk could constrain Bishopstone Group area falls within the Lower Middle Wye catchment.
-This is regarded as one of the highest areas at risk of fluvial flooding.
-The Lower Middle Wye has a standard run percentage run off by sub catchment.
-This is potentially highly unsuitable for infiltration source control The Lower Middle Wye has a very slow flood response (Tp-time to peak) time at around 11+ hours.
-Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Bishopstone Group NDP should be assessed against the capacity of local infrastructure.
-Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Bishopstone Group NDP.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
+The Water Cycle Study examines how water resources and water supply infrastructure, wastewater treatment, water quality, sewerage and flood risk could constrain growth across Herefordshire.
+Abbeydore and Bacton fall within the Upper Monnow catchment.
+This is regarded as one of the highest general risk of hazard flooding zones in the county. • The Upper Monnow catchment has a 30-35% standard run percentage run off by sub catchment.
+This is potentially moderately unsuitable for infiltration source control • The Upper Monnow has a very rapid response (Tptime to peak) time at around 5 hours. • The WCS states that parishes within Longtown group are more susceptible to surface water flooding and climate change.
+Ewyas Harold and Kentchurch fall within the Lower Monnow catchment. • Has a very slow response (time to peak) at around 11 or more hours. • The Lower Monnow sub catchment has a 35-40%, which make it potentially highly unsuitable for infiltration source control.
+The WCS states that the river Monnow in general has an overall poor ecological status.
+Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Abbeydore, Bacton, Ewyas Harold and Kentchurch.NDP should be assessed against the capacity of local infrastructure.
+Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Abbeydore, Bacton, Ewyas Harold and Kentchurch.NDP.